-BGCI: The global network > The European Botanic Gardens Consortium
+BGCI: about us > The European Botanic Gardens Consortium

 The European Botanic Gardens Consortium

 There are around 800 botanic gardens in Europe and in most countries these are linked through national botanic garden networks.
 For more information about the European Botanic Gardens Consotium, please visit the Consortium website: http://www.botanicgardens.eu